rstroop/nch-bootcamp/README.md

 ##Day 4 - Continuous Integration and Delivery##
 ###Goals###
 1. Learn how to add and use plugins in Jenkins
-2. Using newfound BDD knowledge, add features, step code, and rules to the existing codebase

 ###Instructions###
 Today we will set up a local Jenkins instance to build and test our project.